tradingtechnologies/TT_Samples/TT_CORE_SDK/README.md

 RouteOrder - This example routes an order on the specified contract which follows the market for a while and then crosses to be filled.

-StrategyServer - This sample demostrates how a TT CORE SDK application can be controlled remotely using Excel.

 SDKAlgoServer - This samples demostrates how to write a SDK Algo server which can be driven by order submissions by TTW or FA.